minstrel1149/exercise_book_ver2/Machine_learning/README.md

 ### 2025년 1월 22일
 1. Chapter.2 - Statistical Learning(~ing)
-    1. Section 2.1 - What is Statistical Learning?(~ing)
+    1. Section 2.1 - What is Statistical Learning?